Flapjack (oat bar)

 A flapjack (also known as a cereal bar, oat bar or oat slice) is a baked bar, cooked in a flat oven tin and cut into squares or rectangles, made from rolled oats, fat (typically butter), brown sugar and usually golden syrup.

-The snack is similar to the North American granola bar.
+Flapjacks are similar to granola bars.

 Varieties

 As well as being baked at home, they are widely available in shops, ready-packaged, often with extra ingredients such as chocolate, dried fruit such as glace cherries, nuts, yoghurt and toffee pieces or coatings, either as individual servings or full unsliced trayfuls.
 Some flapjacks may contain maple syrup.
 They are usually an alternative to a biscuit or cake, and textures range from soft and moist to dry and crisp.
 Because of the high levels of fat and calories in traditional recipes, some "diet" versions are available with lower fat and calorie content.

 History

 The Oxford English Dictionary records the word "flapjack" being used as early as the beginning of the 16th century, although at this time it seems to have been a flat tart.
 Shakespeare refers to "flap-jacks" in Pericles, Prince of Tyre, but this is one of the many anachronisms in his historical plays and does not suggest that he thought it was a middle eastern dish, merely a common English dessert of the time:

-"Come, thou shant go home, and we'll have flesh for holidays, fish for fasting-days, and moreo'er puddings and flap-jacks, and thou shalt be welcome."